aat440hz/RF433-TelnetChatMorseCode-M5StickCPlus/README.md

 Morse Code Communication:

-With the added Morse code feature, you can use this tool for more extended messages, making it versatile for various applications.
+With the added Morse code feature, you can use this tool for long-distance communication using lights, expanding its applications further.

+LED Integration:

+The application includes LED control, allowing you to visually signal and communicate messages using the built-in LED.

 Modes

 Transmitter Mode: // #define RF433RX and enable Wi-Fi for Telnet messaging capability.

-Receiver Mode: #define RF433RX and disable Wi-Fi, converting the device into a dedicated message receiver that displays the messages on the M5StickC Plus.
+Receiver Mode: #define RF433RX and disable Wi-Fi, converting the device into a dedicated message receiver that displays the messages on the M5StickC Plus while providing Morse code feedback through the LED.

 Configuration